BalintCsala/VanillaPuddingTart/README.md

+# Update

+This shader was largely superceded by a new version, which is actually gameplay-friendly.
+Check it out on [my patreon](https://www.patreon.com/balintshaders) (new versions are early access to patrons).

+# Old stuff

-If you like this shader, consider supporting me on [patreon](https://www.patreon.com/balintshaders)
+If you like this shader, consider supporting me on

 # ❗ <ins>Before you try it out, read this!</ins> ❗